tcoxon/lead/README.md

 Lead reads its configuration from a file 'config.json' located in the same directory as the script.

+1. Copy and rename config.example.json to config.json.
-1. Edit this JSON file to set your database password.
+2. Edit this JSON file to set your database password.
-2. Decide whether to show the usage / API reference page (example:
+3. Decide whether to show the usage / API reference page (example:
 [http://lead.bytten.net/v1/](http://lead.bytten.net/v1/)).
 If you don't want to show this, set the `misc.show_usage` value to `false`.
-3. If you are showing the usage page, change the `misc.admin_email` property to contain your email address.
+4. If you are showing the usage page, change the `misc.admin_email` property to contain your email address.
 If you would prefer not to display contact details on your usage page, just set it to `null` (not quoted) and it will not be sent to the browser.